-After nearly 3 weeks of traveling and meeting many Muslims and Evangelical Christians from literally all over the world at international conferences on peace-building, I am both deeply inspired by the great work many are doing, but also even more aware of the need for this worldwide.
+After nearly 3 weeks of traveling and meeting many Muslims and Evangelical Christians from literally all over the world at international conferences on peace-building, our 2F1F Team member was deeply inspired by the great work many are doing, but also even more aware of the need for this worldwide.

 - No matter what country people were coming from, I heard stories of racism, fear of immigrants, a dislike of what is happening in the political realm, and growing tensions between people from different ethnicities, social status, and religions.

 For example, a young man from Burundi told me about ongoing tension between Hutus and Tutsis.
 Indonesian students told me about the use of extreme violence by police and street gangs.
 A Japanese friend told me about the rise of a political party in her country that pushes fear of immigrants coming from other Asian countries.
 A girl I met from South Africa shared with me that Apartheid may be gone legally, but racism is still alive and even growing.

 - More specifically when talking about Muslim-Christian relations, I found that everywhere in the world where you find people of both faiths, there are signs of fear, suspicion, lack of interaction, apathy, tension, and in some cases violence.